-I am an Associate Professor and lead the Hearing Sciences research group in the School of Medicine at the University of Nottingham.
-I am also research theme lead for hearing in the NIHR Nottingham Biomedical Research Centre.
+I am an Associate Professor and member of the Hearing Sciences research group in the School of Medicine at the University of Nottingham.
+I am also part of the hearing theme of the NIHR Nottingham Biomedical Research Centre.

 My research focusses on improving the clinical care and outcomes of children and adults with severe to profound hearing losses in both ears or in one ear only, and on evaluating the effectiveness of auditory implants.